If you have any questions about your Collective Agreement rights, please talk to your shop steward.

 What Happens if I Don’t Agree with the Rating?

 If you don’t agree with the JE rating, you can appeal the committee’s decision within 30 calendar days of receiving their decision.
-For details of the appeal process, please see Article 7 of the Maintenance Manual 2018.
+For details of the appeal process, please see Article 7 of the JE Maintenance Manual (November 2019, v.
+2).

 The appeal is reviewed by the same JE committee members.
 Your supervisor will comment on the appeal.